a-random-package/uccwinstallerfordashboard/README.md

 For the uccw.xml you can add any image preview you'd like, just place it in the res/drawable folder.

-Also add these strings to your values/strings.xml file:
+Also add these strings to your values/strings.xml file

 <string name="uccw">Jive UCCW Skins</string>
 <string name="uccw2">Install the skins</string>
 <string name="uccw3">The latest UCCW is required</string>
 <string name="uccw4">Download it here</string>

-And don't forget to reference the uccw class in the manifest:
+And don't forget to reference the uccw class in the manifest

 <activity
     android:name="com.arandompackage.jive.uccw"